blockchainlabbp/smartbudget/README.md

 ## Setting up the development environment
 1. Install NodeJS and npm (Node Package Manager): https://nodejs.org/en/
+1. Install `solc` binaries (https://github.com/ethereum/solidity/releases) and add it to your PATH
+1. Install python on unix or windows-build-tools for windows (`npm --add-python-to-path='true' --debug install --global windows-build-tools`, but this has to be run from an admin-level windows powershell prompt)
-2. `npm install -g truffle` - Install Truffle globally.
+1. `npm install -g truffle` - Install Truffle globally.
 It means `truffle` command will be available throughout the system
-3. `git clone https://gitlab.com/BlokklancMuhely/MuhelyMunkak/smartbudget.git`  - Clone the git repository
+1. `git clone https://gitlab.com/BlokklancMuhely/MuhelyMunkak/smartbudget.git`  - Clone the git repository
-4. `npm install` - within the `smartbudget` folder.
+1. `npm install` - within the `smartbudget` folder.
 This will download all dependencies defined in `package.json`.
 These node modules are installed into `node_modules`, therefore only available within the project.

 ### Setting up Metamask
 Metamask is a web3.js provider and Ethereum wallet as a browser extension.
 It is essential for interacting with Ethereum smart contracts from the browser.